-All TABLE GAME and CARD GAME supervisors, managers and directors shall have experience dealing in a live gaming environment and demonstrated knowledge commensurate for the level of supervision.
+All TABLE GAME and CARD GAME supervisors and managers shall have experience dealing in a live gaming environment and demonstrated knowledge equal for the level of supervision.

 §2.29 GAMING OPERATION RESPONSIBILITY

 The GAMING OPERATION shall provide certification that all trainings have been completed.
 The COMMISSION shall conduct periodic audits of the GAMING OPERATION' certification process.